• Luoghi d'Italia

 Map of the Milano-Cortina 2026 Winter Olympics

-Will the 2026 Olympics be a logistical nightmare?
+Were the 2026 Olympics a logistical nightmare?

-While at first snow cannons and even helicopters were being used to bring in snow to the bare slopes of the Alps and Prealps, now intensive snow storms and fog are creating even more difficulties.
-Travelling around northern Italy to follow the various competitions will certainly be interesting, but not just for the beautiful landscape.
+While at first snow cannons and even helicopters were being used to bring in snow to the bare slopes of the Alps and Prealps, closer to the opening ceremony intensive snow storms and fog created even more difficulties.
+Traveling around northern Italy to follow the various competitions required some planning, but local infrastructure was improved and new tunnels were completed just before the Games.
+All things considered, it is safe to say that everything went pretty smoothly in the end.

 2026 Winter Olympics torch relay